Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Discussion

 In this work, we have presented a novel adversarial data augmentation method, which is capable of introducing both realistic photometric and geometric transformations to improve the generalization capability for neural network-based medical image segmentation of MR images.
-The proposed method enhances several aspects of previous data augmentation and regularization schemes.
-Compared to VAT~\citep{Miyato_2018_PAMI_VAT}, the proposed method provides counterpart samples of higher diversification to facilitate training.
-Compared to data-mixing based methods such as Mixmatch~\citep{berthelot_2019_mixmatch}, which generates unrealistic mixed images with linear interpolation to ensure the `linearity' of the network, the proposed method applies physics-based transformation models to generate a diverse set of extrapolated data points around each input, which can be viewed as a way to encourage the `local smoothness' under various perturbations~\citep{Miyato_2018_PAMI_VAT}.
+The proposed method enhances several aspects of previous data augmentation and regularization schemes. \revise{Compared to VAT~\citep{Miyato_2018_PAMI_VAT}, RandAugment~\citep{Cubuk_2020_RandAugment} and the data augmentation in TCSM \citep{Li_2020_TNNLS_transformation}, the proposed method provides counterpart samples with more realistic variations in medical imaging, including challenging local intensity variations (bias fields) and morphological changes (diffeomorphic deformations).} Compared to data-mixing based methods such as Mixmatch~\citep{berthelot_2019_mixmatch}, which generates unrealistic mixed images with linear interpolation to ensure the `linearity' of the network, the proposed method applies physics-based transformation models to generate a diverse set of extrapolated data points around each input, which can be viewed as a way to encourage the `local smoothness' under various local perturbations.
 We believe that local smoothness is a better regularization for segmentation tasks, as it encourages the network to incorporate human perception, clustering perceptually similar images for decision making.
-In particular, it strengthens the network's invariance against photometric transformations and equivariance under geometric transformations, where the two properties are highly desirable for model generalization.
+In particular, it \emph{strengthens the network's invariance against photometric transformations and equivariance under geometric transformations}, where the two properties are highly desirable for model generalization.
 On the segmentation tasks for cardiac and prostate MR images, we demonstrated that the proposed method has great potential to reduce the annotation effort, outperforming competitive baseline methods in both low-shot supervised settings and semi-supervised settings.